mrakgr/Trading-Journal/journal_2025.md

 I needed to think about it as a programmer would.

 8:55am.
 I can do it.
 I can beat the market with this.
 With this I can finally begin my trading work.

+9am.
+If only I could get some fucking sleep that would be great.
+I am starting to have restless nights again.
+Last night I was too excited with the implications of this method relative to my simple probabilistic programming model of the market, when I really realized what it would do.
+I realized that I can in fact make 100% per year consistently with this if I developed my process and did my preparation properly every day.